 - Web content

 - Program landing page

 - Interactive energy-efficient home

 Shadow billing is a strategy that can help energy utilities show customers exactly how time-of-use rates would affect their monthly bill.
 With usage data from smart meters, utilities can look at a customer’s electricity use patterns and determine how they would fare on an alternative rate.
 Utilities can then show this information to customers on their monthly bill to encourage them to make the switch.

 Education Will Boost Time-of-Use Rate Adoption

 Time-of-use billing will revolutionize the way utilities distribute energy — and the way customers pay for it.
-By educating customers on how TOU benefits them, and demonstrating how customers can use smart home technology to take control of their energy use and save, energy utility marketers can boost the adoption and acceptance of new rate options.
+By boosting awareness and educating customers on how TOU benefits match their unique motivations, energy utility marketers can boost the adoption and acceptance of new rate options.

 Rachel Gold, Senior Manager of the utilities program at the American Council for an Energy-Efficient Economy, says it best: “Pairing automated technology with customer education on the value of off-peak electricity use will help customers understand why this is important while also allowing them to save money more easily.”